 - Ensure you have any video, audio, or weblinks you need loaded and ready before you begin speaking.

 - Make sure that all materials you use are clearly legible for delegates with visual impairments.
-We recommend using the guidelines on making presentations accessible from Sight Advice.
+We recommend using the guidelines on making presentations accessible from Microsoft.

 - You may wish to produce a PDF copy of your presentation, or paper text in a large print for delegates with visual impairments and have these available in the room, or uploaded via the ‘Manage’ button on the 'Session Details page' in advance.